 Bioinformatics comprise development and use of methods from computer science, statistics, physics, chemistry to approach problems in molecular biology.
 At the University of Bergen, the activity was initiated around 1990 by researchers at the Department of Informatics (II) and the Molecular Biology Department (MBI).
-Today II offer several courses directed towards last-year bachelor students as well as master and PhD students.
-These are courses focusing on informatics aspects mainly algorithms and machine learning.
+Today II offers several courses directed towards last-year Bachelor students as well as Master and PhD students.
+The are courses focusing on informatics aspects, mainly algorithms and machine learning.
 MBI offer courses in applied bioinformatics.
-The two departments aim to develop a joint bachelor study program in bioinformatics.
+The two departments aim to develop a joint Bachelor study program in bioinformatics.

 The groups at II, MBI, and CBU are co-located and together constitute the largest bioinformatics research community in Norway (staff of more than 30).

-All bioinformatics students need to have basic training in both biology and informatics but most will focus most on one of these disciplines in choosing their courses and their projects.
+All bioinformatics students need to have basic training in both biology and informatics but most will mainly focus on one of the two disciplines when choosing courses and projects.